 Born in Central Pennsylvania, after moving nineteen times since high school, Anna has returned to serve God in the same community where her life began.
 She currently serves as a pastor in Camp Hill, a suburb of Harrisburg, PA and is grateful to share this precious life with her spouse and partner-in-life, Simon, and their sons, Dominic and Peter.

-Anna is passionate about listening, exploring the unknown, authenticity, and Five Roses tea with milk and sugar.
+Anna is passionate about listening, exploring the unknown, authenticity, and Rooibos tea with milk and honey.
 She loves the challenge and joy of walking alongside others, and at any given moment in the day, you'll probably catch her singing.